Hieronim Chodkiewicz: Political career

 The political rise of Chodkiewicz was related to the transfer of power from Grand Duke Sigismund I the Old to his son Sigismund II Augustus.
 In 1542, Sigismund the Old made a series of appointments to various political posts and Chodkiewicz became Royal Deputy Cup-bearer of Lithuania.
 In 1544, Sigismund Augustus was entrusted to rule the Grand Duchy and almost immediately made new appointments.
 Chodkiewicz became castellan of Trakai while his father was promoted to voivode of Nowogródek.
 Both of these positions guaranteed seats in the Lithuanian Council of Lords.
 Just a year later, in 1545, Hieronim Chodkiewicz was further promoted to Elder of Samogitia thus politically surpassing his father.
 The appointment to Samogitia most likely was due to his marriage to a Samogitian noblewoman.
 Chodkiewicz and his son held the position until 1579, replacing Kęsgailos as the most influential Samogitian family and acquiring many properties in Samogitia, including Kretinga, Skuodas, Lyduvėnai. Šaukėnai, obtained as his wife's dowry, became the primary residence of the Chodkiewicz family in Samogitia.

 Chodkiewicz supported Queen Bona Sforza when she vehemently opposed the marriage of Barbara Radziwiłł and Sigismund Augustus.
 That brought Chodkiewicz into disfavor of Sigismund and further rivalry with the Radziwiłłs, who swept all the top posts and almost became de facto rulers in Lithuania.
 In 1555, King Sigismund II Augustus sent him on a diplomatic mission to Pope Paul IV and Holy Roman Emperor Charles V. The latter granted him and his family the honorary title of Graf.
 Further career of Chodkiewicz was related to the Livonian War.
 In 1559, Hieronim Chodkiewicz was promoted to castellan of Vilnius and his brother Hrehory, noted for loyal military service, became castellan of Trakai.
 In 1560, Hieronim commanded the Lithuanian armies in Livonia, defeating the Muscovites at Cēsis (Wenden).
-Death of Chodkiewicz in 1561 was a blow to the family as it lost influential seats in the Council of Lords.
+He died in 1561, and his death was a blow to the family as it lost influential seats in the Council of Lords.
 Partially thanks to the successful military campaigns of Hrehory, the Chodkiewiczs restored their influence within three years.